 MCCID participated in the 29th National Disability Prevention and Rehabilitation Program of the Quezon City Government held last July 21 at QC Hall Covered Walk.
 Selected MCCID students presented a sign language and dance program while Sir Jojo gave a short lecture/introduction about the school.
 Also, as part of the 29th National Disability Prevention and Rehabilitation Week, MCCID was again invited to perform in the “Disability Consciousness Week Program” held at SM Megamall Ground Floor last July 23 at 2:00 pm.
 This yearly event sponsored by SM Foundation was headed by the Alay sa May Mga Kapansanan Association, Inc. MCCID selected students also performed during the event.
 Sir Jojo Esposa was also interviewed about the nature of deafness as a disability.

 MCCID Online Celebrates its 10th Year

 For the past ten years, MCCID Online has informed the world about the activities of the Filipino Deaf and their activities.
-A number of international institutions were able to access Philippine based organizations and foundations for the deaf including Summer Institute of Linguistics and World Games for the Deaf.
+A number of international institutions were able to access Philippine-based organizations and foundations for the deaf including the Summer Institute of Linguistics and World Games for the Deaf.